jonathanulco/laurakalbag-dot-com/content/posts/picking-fonts/picking-fonts.md

 With all these cool fonts around, it’s easy to go over-the-top and try out loads at once.
 Unless you’re going for a Victorian poster style, I’d steer clear of the multi-font look.

-{{< imgsrcset command="Resize" class=" size-medium wp-image-97" title="Old Victorian circus poster, lots and lots of fonts" original="/images/2010/07/Circus_Montreal_9_March_1812-253x320.jpg" alt="Old Victorian circus poster, lots and lots of fonts" >}}
+{{< imgsrcset class=" size-medium wp-image-97" title="Old Victorian circus poster, lots and lots of fonts" original="/images/2010/07/Circus_Montreal_9_March_1812-253x320.jpg" alt="Old Victorian circus poster, lots and lots of fonts" >}}

 It’s difficult to find two fonts that match each other well.
 You want to look for as similar shapes as possible, round fonts with other circle-based fonts, condensed fonts with other tall, thin fonts.

-{{< imgsrcset command="Resize" class="wp-image-93" title="Kaffeesatz as a header font with Droid Sans as the body font" original="/images/2010/07/Screen-shot-2010-07-05-at-18.48.50.png" alt="Kaffeesatz as a header font with Droid Sans as the body font" >}}
+{{< imgsrcset class="wp-image-93" title="Kaffeesatz as a header font with Droid Sans as the body font" original="/images/2010/07/Screen-shot-2010-07-05-at-18.48.50.png" alt="Kaffeesatz as a header font with Droid Sans as the body font" >}}

 If you’re really struggling to combine two, just use a different weight or style for the heading, like bold or all uppercase.

-{{< imgsrcset command="Resize" class="wp-image-94" title="Georgia as header and body font" original="/images/2010/07/Screen-shot-2010-07-05-at-18.51.45.png" alt="Georgia as header and body font" >}}
+{{< imgsrcset class="wp-image-94" title="Georgia as header and body font" original="/images/2010/07/Screen-shot-2010-07-05-at-18.51.45.png" alt="Georgia as header and body font" >}}

 <p>Mark Boulton covers these kinds of combinations in his fantastic book, A Practical Guide to Designing For The Web.